apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 If a backend is down for *max_backend_down_time_second*, a BACKEND_DOWN event will be triggered.
-Do not set this if you know what you are doing.。
+Do not set this if you know what you are doing..

 ### alter_table_timeout_second